 Venice needs no introduction, and its exceptional cultural heritage speaks for itself.
 For those who choose to spend just one day in Venice, therefore, it can become difficult to decide what to visit!

 That's why we thought of preparing this guide to the city, presenting you with the ideal itinerary, with all the must-sees.
 Looking forward to seeing you in the city, but also to seeing you again when you can deepen your visit for more time!

-Arrival and San Marco Square
+Arrival in Venice: visit of San Marco Square

 No matter whether you arrive by bus or train, we believe that the first thing to do is to walk straight to Saint Mark’s Square as early as you can, to avoid crowds.

 Rialto Bridge and Rooftop View